 Can you wear trainers and a suit?
 In short, yes, you absolutely can!
 No longer exclusive to the gym, trainers have become a refreshing shoe staple for your workwear wardrobe - stay with us on this.
 Adding an instant cool factor to tailored suits, clean-cut trainers will take the formalities out of workwear dressing, transitioning you effortlessly from on-duty to off.

-This year has changed our perspectives on the way that we dress, the curation of a capsule wardrobe is as important as ever, it’s time to ditch flash-in-the pan trends for timeless and versatile shoes that you’ll return to again and again.
-That’s the beauty of the trainer, they’ll work long after you’ve clocked off.
+The curation of a capsule wardrobe is as important as ever, it’s time to ditch flash-in-the pan trends for timeless and versatile shoes that you’ll return to again and again.
+That’s the beauty of the wearing trainers for the office, they’ll work long after you’ve clocked off.

 There’s only one rule when investing in trainers, stick with the classics.
 Select the styles you’ll want to return to, think fresh white soles, luxe leathers and clean-cut silhouettes - tired trainers will hardly radiate professionalism after-all.